harryr0se/giant_bomb_cli/README.md

-                        the folder to output downloaded content to --dump_video_types    will dump all known ids for video types, --filter              will attempt to filter by the below arguments
+                        the folder to output downloaded content to --dump_video_types    will dump all known ids for video types, --filter              will attempt to filter by the below arguments --sort=SORTORDER      orders the videos by their id (asc/desc) defaults to desc

   Filter options:
     Use these in conjunction with --filter to customise results